omnimail/omnimail/README.md

 <a name="logging"></a>
 ## Logging

-All sender constructors take a PSR-3 compatible logger.
+All mailers constructors take a PSR-3 compatible logger.

 Email sent (including the email) are logged at INFO level.
 Errors (including the email) are reported at the ERROR level.